opencv-java/opencv-java-tutorials/docs/source/03 - First JavaFX Application with OpenCV.rst

 Our First Application in JavaFX
 -------------------------------
 Our application is going to capture a video stream from our webcam and it will display it on our gui.
-We will create the gui with Scene Builder and it is going to have a button, which will allow us to stat and stop the stream and a simple image view container where we will put the stream frames.
+We will create the gui with Scene Builder and it is going to have a button, which will allow us to start and stop the stream and a simple image view container where we will put the stream frames.

 Installing e(fx)clipse plugin and Scene Builder
 -----------------------------------------------